 - Physical: You should feel free to say no to any type of physical contact you don’t want, whether it’s kissing, touching, or intercourse.
-You have the right to your own body and should not be made to feel uncomfortable by your partner.
+We all have the right to our own bodies and should not be made to feel uncomfortable by our partners.

 - Emotional: You should never have to put on an act for your partner.
 If you’re not feeling happy, they should accept that without question.
 Likewise, you should be supportive and understanding of your partner’s emotional state, even if it’s something you don’t agree with.

 - Mental: You should never feel obligated to discuss things with your partner that you’re not comfortable discussing.
 This includes anything from your family or personal life to your sex life.
 You have a right to your own privacy.